Door gasket replacement

 - Food cooks unevenly despite correct temperature settings

-These issues are typically caused by normal wear and heat exposure over time, which causes the door gasket to harden, shrink, or tear, breaking the airtight seal the oven needs to maintain consistent cooking temperatures.
+These issues are typically caused by normal wear and heat exposure over time, which leads to the door gasket hardening, shrinking, or tearing, thus breaking the airtight seal needed to maintain consistent cooking temperatures.

 - Unplug the oven from the power outlet before starting any repair — never work on a live appliance.